pooriaahmadi/pennic/README.md

 The best places to find other Pennics are

-- [The Skepticoin Subreddit](https://www.reddit.com/r/pennic/) (use [old.reddit.com to avoid the popup on mobile](https://old.reddit.com/r/pennic/) if you don't have a Reddit account.)
+- [The Pennic Subreddit](https://www.reddit.com/r/pennic/) (use [old.reddit.com to avoid the popup on mobile](https://old.reddit.com/r/pennic/) if you don't have a Reddit account.)

 - [Discord](https://discord.gg/SsyE7QCcTJ)